LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

    | ?- instantiates_class(Instance, Class, Scope).

-Specialization relations can be found by using either the :ref:`predicates_specializes_class_2_3` or the :ref:`predicates_specializes_class_2_3` built-in predicates:
+Specialization relations can be found by using the :ref:`predicates_specializes_class_2_3` built-in predicates:

 .. code-block:: text